LispCookbook/cl-cookbook/emacs-ide.md

 ---
 **CODEBASE NAVIGATION TIP**

 Use `C-u M-.` (`slime-edit-definition` with a prefix argument) to autocomplete the symbol and navigate to it.
 This command always asks for a symbol even if the cursor is on one.
 It works with any loaded definition.
+Here's a little [demonstration video](https://www.youtube.com/watch?v=ZAEt73JHup8).

 You can think of it as a `imenu` completion that always work for any Lisp symbol.
+Add in [Slime's fuzzy completion][slime-fuzzy] for maximum powerness!

 Note that the prefix argument can be given with other keys, like `M--`, which is more convenient on some keyboards.
 ---